Skip to content

 CLI Commands

-The bundle provides three console commands: tenancy:init for scaffolding configuration, tenancy:migrate for running Doctrine Migrations across all tenants, and tenancy:run for executing any Symfony console command within a specific tenant's context.
+The bundle provides five commands: a one-shot setup command — tenancy:install — that auto-registers the bundle and scaffolds config/packages/tenancy.yaml in a single step, plus four subcommands: tenancy:init for regenerating the config file standalone, tenancy:migrate for running Doctrine Migrations across all tenants, tenancy:run for executing any Symfony console command within a specific tenant's context, and tenancy:shared:resync for re-synchronizing #[Shared] entities to tenant databases.

 tenancy:init